-Nicholas spearheads our China offices’ cross-border dispute resolution efforts.
+Nicholas spearheads Clyde & Co China offices’ cross-border dispute resolution efforts.
 He frequently advises and represents clients in international and local arbitrations conducted under various institutional and ad-hoc arbitration rules including those of SIAC, HKIAC, LCIA, LMAA, CIETAC, ICC and UNCITRAL.
 Nicholas also has extensive experience in advising on issues relating to the enforcement of Court judgments and arbitral award in various jurisdictions across Asia and Europe.
-Nicholas is a member of the Procedure and Promotion Committees for Singapore Chamber of Maritime Arbitration (SCMA).
+Nicholas is a member of the Promotion Committee for Singapore Chamber of Maritime Arbitration (SCMA).
 He is also an arbitrator of the China Maritime Arbitration Commission (CMAC), the Hainan International Arbitration Court (HIAC), the Shanghai Arbitration Commission (SHAC) and the Wuhan Arbitration Commission (WIAC).
 Nicholas is recognised and recommended by various legal directories including Legal 500 Asia Pacific and Chambers Asia Pacific for his leading work in shipping, litigation and dispute resolution.

 Nicholas is also qualified as an Associate Mediator of the Singapore Mediation Centre.
 His experience in mediation means that he is able to provide vigorous reality testing where appropriate and at the same time remain pragmatic towards the contesting parties’ commercial needs.